Local Churches Unite to Help District 47 Schools Meet Family Needs

 According to Norten, collaboration was key.
 “Before, some of the churches stated they felt like islands,” she said.
 “Now we have this community and strengthened partnerships.
 If there’s a need at a school that one church can’t meet on its own, others can step in to help.”

-Local churches help the District 47 school community in a variety of ways, including providing food for families and conducting clothing, coat, and school supply drives.
+Local churches help the District 47 school community in a variety of ways, including serving as mentors for at-risk students, providing food for families, and conducting clothing, coat, and school supply drives.
 They also support staff by occasionally providing appreciation lunches or breakfasts.

 At Coventry, for example, the First United Methodist Church provides families in need 50 bags of food each month, money vouchers for eyeglasses, and Walmart gift cards for miscellaneous needs.
 In addition, the church has made it possible for Coventry to separate the clothing needs from their holiday assistance program, enabling them to have a clothing drive in the fall so the holiday assistance can be primarily for gifts and toys.
 First United Methodist church also provides volunteer mentors to the school through the Kids Hope program, which currently serves 20 Coventry students, and a school appreciation luncheon for staff.